kelvin6365/App-Center/README.md

 ## _Manage Your Apps with Ease_

-App Center is a SaaS platform that makes it easy for teams to build, distribute, and manage their apps in one place.
+App Center is a SaaS platform that makes it easy for teams to centralize, distribute, and manage their apps in one place.

 ## Introduction